FredHutch/sas7bdat-specification/sas7bdat.rst

 Compression Data
 ================

-The table below presents the results of compression tests on a collection of 142 SAS7BDAT data files (sources in ``data/``).
+The table below presents the results of compression tests on a collection of 142 SAS7BDAT dataset found on the Internet.
 The 'type' field represents the type of compression, 'ctime' is the compression time (in seconds), 'dtime' is the decompression time, and the 'compression ratio' field holds the cumulative disk usage (in megabytes) before and after compression.
 Although the ``xz`` algorithm requires significantly more time to compress these data, the decompression time is on par with gzip.